 Zero down payment purchase financing in Washington DC that most people qualify for.
 And it’s easy!
-New income cap for 2019: $145,560 (based on borrower qualifying income, not household income).
-Maximum loan amount for 2019 is $484,350.
+New income cap for 2023: $199,200 (based on applicant qualifying income, not household income).
+Maximum loan amount for 2023 $726,200.

 Watch the video for more information!

 New in September 2019: Prior to September 2019, the down payment assistance loan was forgiven after 5 years residency.
 The city, in order for them to reduce the interest rate that comes with the mortgage that’s paired with the down payment assistance, has made the down payment assistance loan repayable.
 This down payment assistance loan of 3-3.5% of the purchase price is now repaid (with no interest) when you sell, move out, or refinance.
 The mortgage that comes with the assistance is a 30 year fixed mortgage with interest and regular monthly payments.
 The DC Housing Finance Agency sets interest rates for the mortgage program and publishes them here: https://www.facebook.com/DCOpenDoors

 You can also consider participating in the program, and forego the down payment assistance loan and therefore be offered a lower interest rate (as shown in the link above).
 Should you wish to forego the down payment assistance, on a conventional loan the minimum down payment is 3%, and on an FHA it is 3.5%.
 I can help you determine whether the FHA, or the conventional, loan is the right program for you!
 On the conventional loan, there is a lower interest rate if your income is under 80% of area median income which in DC is currently $112,400.

 Typically the first step is setting up an initial phone call to review available loan programs and your basic finances.
 The goal is to establish the best financing structure for your purchase and determine an appropriate price range for your search.
 You’re welcome to set an appointment with me by clicking this link: Calendly

 Pre-Qualify Now: https://ajaffe.firsthome.com/startapp